netdata/netdata/docs/why-netdata/1s-granularity.md

 2. SaaS providers base their business models on centralizing all the metrics.
 On top of the time-series database bottleneck they also have increased bandwidth costs.
 So, massively supporting high resolution metrics, destroys their business model.

-The funny thing, is that since a couple of decades, the world has fixed this kind of scaling problems: instead of scaling up, scale out, horizontally.
+Of course, since a couple of decades the world has fixed this kind of scaling problems: instead of scaling up, scale out, horizontally.
 That is, instead of investing on bigger and bigger central components, decentralize the application so that it can scale by adding more smaller nodes to it.